siddharthnayak31/Docker-Learning/README.md

 # Docker-Learning
-in my journey as a developer lets explore Docker for Containerization for scaling and errorless sharing of my projects
+in my journey as a developer, exploring Docker for Containerization for scaling and errorless sharing of my projects